adielsh/BankMS/README.md

 Bank Managment System
 Created at the beginnings of my degree studies.

-It build on layer architecture, and implement singelton design pattern.
+It build on layers architecture, and implement singelton design pattern.
  The data and configs saved on xml files.